Summer – Fall 2015 contents by and with:

 • Mark Fisher.
 An interview with the radical music writer and acclaimed author of Capitalist Realism and Ghosts of My Life on music and culture today, Popular Modernism, time wars, music and Neoliberalism and the borrowed phrase, “the slow cancellation of the future.”

 • Editorial on Spectatorship (Part 1).
 Read exclusive opinion, stories and revelations on what it means to be a spectator today [and yesterday] from Katie Alice Greer (Priests), Dan Deacon, Mark Andersen (Positive Force DC), Kim Gordon (Essay reproduction) and Ian MacKaye (Q & A).
+Part 2 coming soon.

 • The Photography of Sebastian Mayer.
 A select presentation from the accomplished German photographer.

 • An Anthology of Recording Music, Volume 1.
-A new on-going section presents a wide variety of artists relating the situational boundaries of composing one song before presenting it to the band or entering the recording studio.
+A new on-going section presents a wide variety of artists relating boundaries when composing one song before presenting it to the band or entering the recording studio.
 Read personal accounts from C Spencer Yeh, James Hoff, Julia McFarlane (Twerps), Jane Penny (TOPS), Sadie Dupuis (Speedy Ortiz), Ben Chasny (Six Organs of Admittance), Benoît Pioulard, Greg Saunier (Deerhoof) and more.

 • Decoder.
-An original essay by Dan Barrow to reread and reactivate this Burroughs-inspired and nearly-forgotten punk & new wave film for 2015 and beyond.
+An original essay by Dan Barrow to re-read and re-activate this Burroughs-inspired and nearly-forgotten punk & new wave film for 2015 and beyond.

 • Visual Essay: Hundebiss.
 An invitational visual spread to the Italian imprint.
 Exclusive to the print edition.